- Current students

 - Take part in three compulsory six-day block courses at our Mt.
 Albert campus, where you'll learn crucial skills and gain knowledge in face-to-face lectures, meet students from other zoos around New Zealand, and attend field trips at Auckland Zoo.

-We expect students studying from a distance to be self-motivated and committed, and have excellent time management skills.
-You must attend all block courses, exams, practical assessments, work experience, as well as complete your self-directed study (research, reading, revision) and assessment writing.
+To study from a distance, you need to be self-motivated, committed and have excellent time management skills.
+You need to attend all block courses, exams, practical assessments, work experience, as well as complete your self-directed study (research, reading, revision) and assessment writing.
+You'll also need to have consistent access to a computer with a reliable internet connection and appropriate office software i.e. Microsoft Office, which we'll provide once you‘re enrolled.

 Students must also be able to attend three compulsory block courses, run at Unitec’s Mt.
 Albert campus.